naman14310/Interview_Prep/Project Notes/torrent/APIs.md

 1. REST is usefull because you're not tying your API to your client-side technology.
 It is accessible from a client-side Web project, an iOS app, an IoT device and even a Windows Phone.
 2. Another key idea in this architectural philosophy is that the server **supports caching and is stateless**.
 3. Caching is important, as if multiple requests for the same resource are requested, caching of the result of the request means that the scalability of the server should increase.
-4. Likewise, statelessness is about making sure that calls to the API aren't tied to a particular server, which increases the likelihood of building scalable server infrastructures.
+4. Statelessness is about making sure that calls to the API aren't tied to a particular server.
 Because the server is stateless, every call to it must include all the data required to execute the request.

 <br>